Ongoing equality objectives for April 2019 to March 2022:

 |January 2019 to December 2020|

-‘Cultural competency’ guidance published as part of Diversity Guide (complete).
+‘Cultural competency’ guidance published as part of Diversity Guide.

-Equality learning programme published (complete – a new and comprehensive Equality, Diversity and Inclusion Essentials e-learning package is now available for all staff).
+A new and comprehensive Equality, Diversity and Inclusion Essentials e-learning package is now available for all staff and is mandatory (on joining and once every two years).

 |8.
 Review and update the Equality Policy to ensure DCC sets out a clear message of its commitment to equality and staff expectations.||Our equality policy was last published in 2012 and our organisation has changed a lot since then, we need to ensure it is aligned to our new structures and ways of working.
 A refresh is needed from time to time to re-engage staff in understanding expected standards of work.||April 2019|